faridhnzz/corat-coret/unbound-dns-conf.md

     # the cache does not match up with the actual data any more.
     cache-min-ttl: 300

-    # Set the working directory for the program.
-    # directory: "/opt/unbound/etc/unbound"

     # RFC 6891.
 Number of bytes size to advertise as the EDNS reassembly buffer
     # size.
 This is the value put into datagrams over UDP towards peers.
     # 4096 is RFC recommended.
 1472 has a reasonable chance to fit within a